-All travellers should submit a negative result for a Nucleic Acid Test (PCR test) for Covid -19 upon arrival.
+All travellers should submit a negative result for a Nucleic Acid Test (PCR test) for Covid -19 upon not more than 96 hours before arrival .
 This will also be applicable to those who have completed the prescribed dose(s) of a Covid-19 vaccine.
 The said PCR test should be taken within 96 hours prior to departure to Maldives.
 If a traveller presents symptoms of COVID-19 upon arrival, he/she will be subjected to a PCR test at the traveller’s cost.
 Children below one-year-old are exempted from the aforementioned requirement.
 Additionally, local health authorities may wish to conduct random testing, and there will be no charge for this.

 If any traveller is tested positive for COVID-19, he/she will be required to complete the mandatory 14-days isolation/quarantine period at the resort’s designated quarantine facility or be transferred to a state managed quarantine centre (on availability) and be charged accordingly.
 An option for a second test shall not be permitted by the authorities.

 What are the airlines that travel to Maldives right now?

 All airlines permitted to operate flights to Maldives are listed below: